darrenlsx/TelebotSync-for-Git/README.md

 2) 02/07 at 2.00pm - 4.00pm
 3) 05/07 at 1.00pm - 3.00pm

 Which number do you want to delete?
+To delete multiple dates use comma to separate, for eg: [number],[number],...

 ```

 Input: